teacher technologist researcher

 Hi!
 I'm Mighty Chen.
-I'm currently (Spring 2022) a High School Mathematics/CS Teacher at Mariposa County High School.
-I am working through my Master's in Education through the Kremen School of Education at Fresno State.
-I was previously an undergrad at UC Merced, studying Computer Science and Engineering while pursuing my Teaching Credential through the CalTeach program through UCM and UC Berkeley.
+I'm currently (Fall 2022) an Interaction Developer at Amplify.
+I am finishing out my thesis for my Master's in Education through the Kremen School of Education at Fresno State.
+I was previously a high school mathematics/CS teacher and studied Computer Science and Engineering at UC Merced.

 Software Engineering Intern

 Migrated existing software into a new system.
 I interfaced, tested, and refined new database models to existing and new web pages over the site and played an active role in design planning and decision making.
 Much thanks to John Kelly who actively mentored me and the other interns (Saar Sayfan, Emily Cang, Robert Slutsky).

 Data Science Intern

 Data Science Challenge hosted by LLNL.
 Worked under Brenden Petersen for Deep Symbolic Regression, which generates an equation, given an input set of data.
 Added data visualization and regularization to a reinforcement learning model to simplify generated expressions.

 Mariposa County High School